-Inner Ear = That melody you keep humming that you can’t get out of your head..
+Inner Ear is that melody you keep humming that you can’t get out of your head..
 It lives inside your head…Think of your favorite (or most annoying!) ad jingle.
 “State Farm is There” or “The Simp-sons”

-Outer Ear = What we think of when we think of listening.
+The Outer Ear is what we think of when we think of listening.
 We literally hear an external sound (or harmony or melody) and then, if we hear it often enough (and it makes a big enough impression on us). we process it, remember it and it moves to our inner ear.

-Music games (BLAM games!) focus on the repetition and processing, while always trying to maximize the fun factor.
+Music games (Big Music Games!) can be played on different musical instruments—or on no instrument at all—and focus on repetition and processing, while always trying to maximize the fun factor.

 Get Your Groove ON: Rhythm Music Games

-In rhythm music games like Groove Puzzler, students get to dive into notes of different lengths and combinations, learning how they form grooves.
+In rhythm music games like Groove Puzzler, students get to dive into notes of different lengths and combinations, starting with basic rhythms and ultimately learning how those notes form grooves.

-We have found that this is the #1 place to start when giving musicians the tools they need to play with others in a band.
+We have found that rhythm is the #1 place to start when giving musicians the tools they need to play with others in a band—regardless of the musical instrument they play.
 Groove, groove, groove!
 It’s both the MOST fun and the MOST important.
 At least it feels that way in the beginning.
 Rhythm and groove are like the glue that binds melody and harmony together.

 The Power of Songwriting

-Why is knowing this SO important?
+Why is this type of music knowledge SO important?
 For starters, kids get to listen to words and then drag them around the screen, either during in-person music lessons or online music lessons.
-They LOVE doing that and are addicted to this game!!
+They are addicted to this simple game!!
 So just from a focused listening point of view, Word Beat is a hit.
 In addition, this music game actually teaches the musician to realize how a song’s lyrics influence the overall groove or rhythm of the song.